anujaagarwal/Database-Browser-Using-ReactGo/README.md

   # About the folder structure

-  - Frontend Folder in the project has all react code and bacend folder has Go code.
+  - Frontend Folder in the project has all react code and backend folder has Go code.

   # Overall Challenge faced